ainfosec/gr-j2497/README.md

 Run the flow graphs in `/examples` with GNU Radio Companion to view messages in the console panel.
 There are three different methods to choose from.
 If enabled on the decoder blocks, view the decoded output over UDP with a network sniffer (e.g. Wireshark) or with the `j1708dump.py --interface=plc` command of https://github.com/TruckHacking/plc4trucksduck.
 Successful message decodes of the message body will look like:

 ![message_printout](/examples/images/message_printout.png)

+The custom blocks send UDP packets that are compatible with the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks and the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck, e.g. you can dump PLC traffic with `j1708dump.py --interface=plc` while running the flow graphs in `/examples`.

 ## Method 1:
 * Correlates J2497 signal with a reference signal